So, the time has come! You are finally doing it; you are finally entering the exciting world of bowling.

 You could find a house ball that works great for you but come back for one practice and learn it has a huge dent in it from an over-exuberant midnight bowler.

 You’re also not allowed to make surfacing changes to house balls that allow a ball to respond better to your bowling style.
-By purchasing your own set of balls you are able to protect and care for those balls as well as modify it to suit your needs.
+By purchasing your own set of balls, you can protect and care for those balls as well as modify it to suit your needs.

 Many bowlers have more than one bowling ball so they can adapt to lane conditions or use one as a spare ball.
 (A spare ball generally being a straight shooting ball that is used to pick up pins)